 - General Questions

-- How to clamp a corner at 90 degrees?
+- How do you clamp a corner at 90 degrees?

 - Important aspects to consider when selecting angle corner clamps